automl/DontWasteYourTime-early-stopping/README.md

 python e1.py submit --expname reproduce
 ```

+If you're going to be running many experiments in parallel on the cluster, we advise
+you to use the `download.py` script to first download the openml data to prevent races and
+data corruption.

 Please see `python e1.py --help` for more.

 ## Getting the status of the experiments